intaxwashere/intaxwashere.github.io/_posts/2023-1-30-blueprint-part-two.md

 ![Printing the Falcon's launch codes in editor.](/assets/images/per-post/blueprint-performance/launch-code-print.png)

-(put a print string connected with pure nodes and self context)

 Before "Null Object" to be accessed, Blueprint VM **must** check if it's pointing to a valid object or not.
 Because unlike C++, it doesn't let you crash your project intentionally and lets you continue executing your logic.
 But on the other hand, it also **must** provide a value for the `In String` pin.

 Basically, in this case, whenever Blueprint VM accesses to an object value, it runs a fail-safe logic to not crash (see `DEFINE_FUNCTION(UObject::execLetObj)` and `DEFINE_FUNCTION(UObject::execSelf)`) - but if it understands the object points to a null pointer, it doesn't provide anything to the node trying to get a value from it but jumps to next instruction directly.